 We took some family photos yesterday and I can’t wait to get them and share them with you.
 It takes a few weeks, so I’ll be waiting (im)patiently. 🙂

 In the meantime, we have Valentine’s Day coming up!
 Let’s be honest, the best part about the “holiday” is the treats.
-Whether you’re more of a chocolate kinda person or you’re into the pink and red, there’s plenty of options.
+Whether you’re more of a chocolate kinda person or you’re into the pink and red, there’s plenty of Valentine’s Day dessert options.
 I myself would like a little bit of everything. 🙂

-An Easy Strawberry Dessert for Valentine’s Day
+An Easy Strawberry Dessert with Vanilla Cupcakes

 These Strawberry Truffle Cupcakes kind of have a little bit of everything.
 It’s a cupcake, but it’s also got some white chocolate going on.
 Plus, it’s inspired by a Ghirardelli truffle I saw at the store the other day and knew I shouldn’t buy (because I’d eat them all), but did anyway.
 I guess the silver lining is that they inspired these cupcakes!